Karan96Kaushik/gen-grafana-ai/README.md

-# 🎯 Groq Cloud Spyder - AI-Powered Data & Dashboard Analysis
+# AI-Powered Data & Dashboard Analysis + Generations

 A comprehensive suite of AI-powered tools for database analysis and Grafana dashboard management using the Groq LLM API.

-## 📋 Table of Contents
+## Table of Contents

 - [Overview](#overview)
 - [Features](#features)